 It’s the prosecution’s job to convict those who have been charged with a crime.
 Unfortunately, police and prosecutors sometimes overreach and violate your rights under Texas and U.S. law.
 Constitutional violations might make it easier to convict–but only if your lawyer doesn’t catch them.

-At the Edgett Law Firm, we have the experience to identify constitutional violations.
+At the Edgett Law Firm, we have the experience to identify Constitutional violations.
 We work to stop the prosecution from benefiting from those infringements.
-Our attorneys will approach the prosecutor, or even the judge, and make sure illegally obtained evidence and statements are excluded from your case.
+Our attorneys will approach the prosecutor, or even the judge, and fight to ensure illegally obtained evidence and statements are excluded from your case.